 Gloves: The riders wear hand gloves for the proper grip of the bicycle’s handlebar.
 UCI standards, however, require the racers to not cover their fingers in road races.
 So the racers use fingerless mitts, which additionally provide aerodynamic advantages to speed up the bikes.

 Socks: There are basically two types of socks that bicycle races use, depending on weather conditions.
 They can use thermo-protective lite fabric socks in cooler weather or air mesh cycle socks for better breathability during hot weather.
 These socks are specifically designed for bike racers and will avoid fatigue and pain from their feet and legs.

 Cycling Shoes: Bike racers use specially designed pedaling shoes that come with custom-made soles specifically developed for pedaling.
 The soles are thick to offer the cyclist comfort and proper grip.

 Helmet: The helmet is the crucial safety element of a rider’s entire gear.
 The helmet is designed to reduce the risks of face and head injuries.
-Cycling helmets have an inner layer from EPS foam to absorb shocks in crashes.
+Cycling helmets have an inner layer of EPS foam to absorb shocks in crashes.
 A helmet’s outer shell consists of high-quality plastic materials and layers of special fiber that offer extra protection.